Table of Contents

 The Role of Dust Deposition

-Wind-driven dust deposition, or loess, is another climate-mediated process that shapes prairie soils.
-During drier glacial periods and subsequent interglacials, winds carried silt-sized particles from glacial outwash plains and dried riverbeds, blanketing vast areas of the Great Plains.
-Today, the thickest loess deposits occur in the Palouse region of Washington and parts of Nebraska and Kansas, where they form rolling hills and deep, fertile soils.
-The presence of loess is a relic of past climatic conditions, but ongoing wind erosion in drought years redistributes fine sediments, creating localized features like blowouts and dunes.
-Modern climate change, with increased drought frequency, may accelerate loess remobilization, altering soil profiles and surface topography.
+Wind-driven dust deposition, known as loess, is another critical climate-mediated process shaping prairie soils and topography.
+During glacial periods and subsequent interglacials, strong prevailing winds transported fine silt-sized particles from glacial outwash plains and dried riverbeds, depositing thick loess blankets across the Great Plains.
+Today, some of the thickest loess deposits occur in regions such as the Palouse in Washington and parts of Nebraska and Kansas, where they form gently rolling hills and contribute to deep, fertile soils.

 Erosion and Landscape Evolution